sio/homelab/ansible/roles/morebooks/README.md

 Variables that are not defined by default:

+- **admin_unprivileged** -
+  Unprivileged account name used to access the server via SSH.
+Defaults to the inventory value of `ansible_user` at the time of invocation.
-- **deploy** - if set to True, forces the deployment of HomeLibraryCatalog from GitHub master branch.
+- **deploy** -
+  If set to True, forces (re)deployment of HomeLibraryCatalog from GitHub master branch.
 Use this to update HomeLibraryCatalog to the latest version.
-- **admin_unprivileged** - Unprivileged account name used to access the server via SSH.
-Defaults to the inventory value of `ansible_user` at the time of invocation.
+- **restore_from** -
+  Local directory with application data archives (sqlite db + file uploads).
+  When setting up a new server this directory will be used to restore the latest backup from archive.
+Backups must be sortable by file name.